This is why Epic is being sued (again)

 From Claus Ludewig

-and Apple have been arguing in court in the US since 2020.
+Games and Apple have been arguing in court in the US since 2020.
 The developer studio finds it unfair to have to give 30 percent commission per sale in the Apple App Store to Apple and at the same time not be allowed to deposit its own payment option.
-In the meantime, a first ruling was made in September 2021, so that Apple is no longer allowed to prevent alternative payment options in its own App Store, but can still set the commission level itself.
+In the meantime, a ruling was made in September 2021, so that Apple is no longer allowed to prevent alternative payment options in its own App Store, but can still set the commission level itself.
 Now Epic Games is threatened with new trouble, this time concerning the worldwide popular game Fortnite.
 In the new legal dispute about a virtual dance.

 Are emotes copied by Epic without the permission of the creators?